Dual Enrollment in Biology

 Students will come to the UNO campus, where they will learn about the uniqueness of DNA while practicing pipetting skills, restriction enzyme digestion, agarose gel electrophoresis, and additional methodology of DNA analysis.
 The lab, which simulates a real life example of forensics and illustrates the level of skill needed for molecular work, is in line with Investigation 9 of the revised AP Biology Investigative Labs (2012).
 Participating instructors and students are invited to gain an in depth experience in our Molecular Biology Lab here at UNO.
 Pre- and post- lab materials are included to enhance and expand understanding.

 The on-campus activity takes approximately 3-5 hours depending on time constraints and optional additional activities.
-If time permits, students may be given a tour of the UNO Biology Department, Criss Library, MSLC Tutoring Center, and have lunch provided in the Milo Bail Student Center.
-Certain options may be discussed to shorten the laboratory activity if necessary.
-Alternatively, groups with significant time and/or travel constraints may choose to conduct this lab in their own school, in which case our Biology Dual Enrollment Coordinator will provide supplies, instruction, and guidance.
+If time permits, students may be given select tours in the UNO Biology Department, Criss Library, MSLC Tutoring Center, and have lunch provided in the Milo Bail Student Center.
+Groups with significant time and/or travel constraints should contact the Biology Dual Enrollment Coordinator to discuss additional options and/or special requests.

 *Indicates AP Environmental Science Course.
 All others are AP Biology.